How to install and configure Trend Micro Deep Security as a Service on a Windows VM

 The client is installed as a security extension by using the VM Agent.
 On a new virtual machine, you'll install the VM Agent along with the Deep Security Agent.
 On an existing virtual machine that doesn't have the VM Agent, you'll need to download and install it first.
 This article covers both situations.

-If you have existing subscription from Trend for an on-premises solution, you can use it to protect your Azure virtual machines.
+If you have existing subscription from Trend Micro for an on-premises solution, you can use it to protect your Azure virtual machines.
 If you're not a customer yet, you can sign up for a trial subscription.
-For more information about this solution, see the blog post Microsoft Azure VM Agent Extension For Deep Security.
+For more information about this solution, see the Trend Micro blog post Microsoft Azure VM Agent Extension For Deep Security.

-The Azure Management Portal lets you install the VM Agent and the Trend security extension when you use the From Gallery option to create the virtual machine.
-Using this approach is an easy way to add protection from Trend if you're creating a single virtual machine.
+The Azure Management Portal lets you install the VM Agent and the Trend Micro security extension when you use the From Gallery option to create the virtual machine.
+Using this approach is an easy way to add protection from Trend Micro if you're creating a single virtual machine.

 This From Gallery option opens a wizard that helps you set up the virtual machine.
-You use the last page of the wizard to install the VM Agent and Trend security extension.
+You use the last page of the wizard to install the VM Agent and Trend Micro security extension.
 For general instructions, see Create a Virtual Machine Running Windows Server.
 When you get to the last page of the wizard, do the following:

 Under VM Agent, check Install VM Agent.